What does Sales Force Automation (SFA) mean?

 Sales Force Automation (SFA) in Detail

-The main features of a SFA system are contact management and opportunity management, together with email, task management and diary sharing.
+The main features of a SFA system are contact management and opportunity management, together with email integration, task management and diary sharing.

-Contact management software lets you track your communication with your customers, building up a complete history of your interactions, sales and activities.
+Contact Management software lets you track your communication with your customers, building up a complete history of your interactions, sales and activities.
+Contact management systems usually include Task Management software that lets you create tasks, or reminders, to follow up your sales leads on a given date.

 Pipeline management software provides sales lead tracking from an initial inquiry through to a closed sale.
 It lets you track each sales opportunity through your pipeline, applying probability weighting and forecasting.